Envy-Free Cake-Cutting for Four Agents: An Efficient Algorithm for Four Monotone Agents

 \subsection{Preprocessing}

-In this section we present a simple transformation which we apply on the valuation functions of the agents in order to ensure that: \begin{itemize} \item The modified valuation functions are $\eps$-strongly-hungry: for any $a,b,a',b' \in [0,1]$ with $a'\leq a \leq b \leq b'$, a valuation function $v_i$ is $\eps$-strongly-hungry if $v_i(a',b') \geq v_i(a,b) + \eps(b'-b) + \eps(a-a')$.
-In other words, if we extend an interval by some length $t$, then its value increases by at least $t\eps$. \item The modified valuation functions are still $1$-Lipschitz, and any $\eps$-envy-free allocation yields a $12\eps$-envy-free allocation for the original valuations. \item The modified valuation functions are piecewise linear on the $\eps$-grid $\{0,\eps,2\eps,\dots,1-\eps,1\}$. \end{itemize} Thus, in the next section it will suffice to provide an algorithm that finds an $\eps$-envy-free allocation for valuations that are $\eps$-strongly-hungry and piecewise linear on the $\eps$-grid (as described in more detail below).
+In this section we show that, without loss of generality, we can assume that: \begin{itemize} \item $\eps$ is the inverse of an integer, i.e., $\eps = 1/m$ for some integer $m \geq 2$. \item The valuations $v_i$ are $\eps$-strongly-hungry, meaning that if we extend an interval by some length $t$, then its value increases by at least $t\eps$. \item The valuations $v_i$ are piecewise linear on the $\eps$-grid $\{0,\eps,2\eps,\dots,1-\eps,1\}$, as defined below. \end{itemize} Thus, in the next section it will suffice to provide an algorithm that finds an $\eps$-envy-free allocation for $1$-Lipschitz valuations that are $\eps$-strongly-hungry and piecewise linear on the $\eps$-grid, whenever $\eps$ is the inverse of an integer.